Hi! My name is Jio Maia!

 I am deeply passionate and involved in personal and spiritual growth.

-I spend my free time travelling, attending retreats and workshops on meditation, self-realization, self-empowerment, exploring nature,
+I spend my free time travelling, attending retreats and workshops on meditation, self-realization, self-empowerment, exploring Nature, volunteering and living at communities and ashrams and many more fun things that inspire my work.

-If you wish to know more about my personal journey, you can follow my personal Instagram and Youtube channel.
+If you wish to know more about my personal journey, you can follow my personal Instagram.

 Ever wondered how a tattoo artist becomes a tattoo artist?